matklad/terminal-editor/plan.md

   - If Reveal create a new terminal, the cursor should be on the first line
   - Implement the `dwim` command, which reveals the terminal if its not already revealed, and focuses it if it is revealed ant not focused.
+- [ ] In the model.ts, add a `parseCommand` function that parses terminal command string into a list of program name and arguments.
+It should support simple quoting with double quotes to allow arguments with spaces.
+Besides the string, this function should also accept the cursor position, and return the index of the token the cursor is at, as well as within-token offset, for completion.
+If the cursor is on the whitespace between the tokens, the index/offset are undefined.
+Add unit-tests.